 UPDATE FOR TEACHERS No.1: When SATs are over, as well as the messages below, you’ll enjoy our SATs All Folks! lively post-SATs resources… [Click the image below]

-UPDATE FOR TEACHERS: If you find this post resonates in any way, you’ll appreciate SATs: a sparky approach where you’ll find a free letter you can download and send out with your Year Sixes and a video to restore their test/life balance!
+UPDATE FOR TEACHERS No.2: If you find this post resonates in any way, you’ll appreciate SATs: a sparky approach where you’ll find some free alternative “homework” letters you can download and send out with your Year Sixes and a video to restore their test/life balance!

 Amusingly, this post is now by appointment to the stars:

 Having taught Upper KS2 for nine years, this post comes from experience.
 It also comes from tweets such as this one, which we came across today: